stfc/PSyclone/examples/nemo/eg1/README.md

 This directory contains the PSyclone example scripts: `openmp_trans.py` and `openmp_gpu_trans.py`, that demonstrates the use of PSyclone to parallelise all loops over levels for the `tra_adv.F90` code, using OpenMP.
-Once you have installed PSyclone, this scripts may be run by doing:
+Once you have installed PSyclone, these scripts may be run by doing:

 ```sh
 psyclone -api nemo -s ./openmp_{gpu_}trans.py ../code/traadv.f90